dalalj/Fire_Detection/README.md

 # Fire_Detection

-This our project for Durham College Capstone in 2022.
+- This our project for Durham College Capstone in 2022.

+- All code will run on Google Colab, and data will be saved on Google Drive

+- requirements.txt shows all libraries we use